DaveBenham/VenomModules/README.md

 This output is also bipolar varying between +/-5V.
 It is a stepped voltage signal with 8 possible values created by the digital to analog converter in the Rungler.

 ### Patching a Complete Benjolin
 A minimal complete Benjolin can be patched simply by pairing the Benjolin Oscillator with a resonant filter with good ping characteristics.
-I find the Vult Stabile filter works extremely well.
+I find the Vult Unstabile filter works extremely well.
 Simply patch the PWM output to the filter input, and the Rungler output to the filter cuttoff input.

 A Benjolin should not self oscillate unless given feedback from the filter band pass output.
 So ideally the cutoff frequency and resonance amount should be constrained so as to prevent self oscillation.
 Other things to consider are a crossfade module to allow a mix of PWM and external CV (or self patched CV) as input to the filter.
 Also a mixer would be good to allow a mix of external (or self patched) CV and Rungler input to the Cutoff frequency.